InvaderZim62/LifeSavers/README.md

 # Life Savers Puzzle

 I can't remember where I got this puzzle, but it's very challenging.
-I deceided to get more practive with SceneKit and Blender, so I turned it into an app.
+I decided to get more practive with SceneKit and Blender, so I turned it into an app.

 There are 12 life savers, and only one way they all fit together.
 Tap a life saver to move it